shaynewx/Word-Ladder/README.md

-Here's the updated README file with attribution added to the creator of the original project:

----

 # Word Ladder Library

 A C++ library for generating word ladders, demonstrating the use of C++ Standard Library containers and algorithms.